vickmuir/Backup/how-do-i-re-register-evault.md

 6. Fill out: Vault Name, Vault Address, Account, User Name, Password.

-**Note**: "Account" is the "Account Name" in the [eVault details](/docs/infrastructure/Backup/view-evault-backup-storage-details.html) page.
+**Note**: "Account" is the "Account Name" in the [Getting Started with Backup Services](/docs/infrastructure/Backup/index.html) page.
 Typically, it is "SLE[account id]"

 7. Click **Load Computers** and select which computers you wish to load.